lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Chromosome 2 fusion in the human lineage

 Humans have 23 pairs of chromosomes, while all other great apes have 24 pairs.
 To explain this discrepancy, it was suggested that two ancestral hominin chromosomes fused to form one in the human lineage.
-Chromosome number alterations are fairly common in nature: for example the many species of horses (genus *Equus*) vary in chromosome number from 32 pairs to 66 pairs, and fusions are known in humans, such as a healthy family with Robertsonian translocations ([Song *et al.*, 2016](https://molecularcytogenetics.biomedcentral.com/articles/10.1186/s13039-016-0255-7)).

 Based on karyotypes, it was predicted in 1972 that human chromosome 2 and chimp chromosomes 12 and 13 (since renamed to 2A and 2B) were homologous and fit the bill for a fusion event.
+In an end-to-end fusion of two chromatids, we should expect to find:

+1. a **forward and reverse telomere region** in the centre (identified by a large number of repeating "TTAGGG" (forward) and "CCCTAA" (reverse) telomere sequences),
+2. a cryptic (vestigial) **second centromere** (identified by a long 'alphoid repeat' sequence), and
-In an end-to-end fusion, we should expect to find 1) a forward and reverse telomere region in the centre of the fused chromosome, 2) a cryptic (vestigial) second centromere and 3) strong gene homology between the fused chromosome and the two separate chimp chromosomes.
+3. strong **gene homology** between the fused chromosome and the two separate chimp chromosomes.

-Telomeres are identified by the forward repeating sequence "TTAGGG" and the reverse complement "CCCTAA", while centromeres are identified by a longer 'alphoid repeat' sequence.
 When the genomes were sequenced, it was found that human chromosome 2 indeed satisfied all three of these predictive criteria, demonstrating the fusion beyond all reasonable doubt ([Ijdo *et al.*, 1991](https://pmc.ncbi.nlm.nih.gov/articles/PMC52649/pdf/pnas01070-0197.pdf)).
-The cryptic centromere is degraded and smaller in length.
-The fusion site also contains a non-functional pseudogene, DDX11L2, which is part of the DDX11L pseudogene family only found at telomeres ([Costa *et al.*, 2009](https://pubmed.ncbi.nlm.nih.gov/19476624/)).
+The cryptic centromere is degraded and smaller in length ([Miga, 2017](https://pubmed.ncbi.nlm.nih.gov/27423248/)).
+The fusion site also contains a particular non-functional pseudogene, DDX11L2, that is only found at telomeres ([Costa *et al.*, 2009](https://pubmed.ncbi.nlm.nih.gov/19476624/)).

 When the Neanderthal and Denisovan genomes were sequenced, they were also found to have the same chromosome 2 fusion as *Homo sapiens*, indicating the fusion event took place prior to the common ancestor of these species (~750 kYA).
-Next generation sequencing and molecular clock analyses have estimated that the fusion event occured later than 4.5 MYA, giving a broad range of potential fusion times.
+Next generation sequencing and molecular clock analyses have estimated that the fusion event occured later than 4.5 MYA, giving a broad range of potential fusion times ([Poszewiecka *et al.*, 2022](https://pmc.ncbi.nlm.nih.gov/articles/PMC9413910/)).

+Chromosome number alterations are fairly common in nature: for example the many species of horses (genus *Equus*) vary in chromosome number from 32 pairs to 66 pairs, and fusions are known in humans, such as a healthy family with Robertsonian translocations ([Song *et al.*, 2016](https://molecularcytogenetics.biomedcentral.com/articles/10.1186/s13039-016-0255-7)).
+An evolutionarily recent fusion event is also known in pigs ([Thomsen, Høyheim & Christensen, 1996](https://pubmed.ncbi.nlm.nih.gov/8697808/), with a degraded second centromere and homologous banding.

 Video sources: [here](https://www.youtube.com/watch?v=l0huM0blk0k) (Gutsick Gibbon) and [here](https://www.youtube.com/watch?v=dAYgXK_K1qk) (Dr Dan).